 The development of biosafety guidelines is part of the overall quality management systems implementation.
 For newly established facilities, ensure biosafety before the start of operations.
 Workflow inside the laboratory must facilitate an efficient means for carrying out processes by the laboratorian.
 Activities involving dirty areas (e.g., a specimen receipt, sample preparation, etc.) should be kept separate from the clean areas (e.g., microscopy, use of automated instrumentation, recording of results, etc.).
 Procedures for laboratory workflow can be tested through observation and evaluation by a designated biosafety officer, laboratory supervisor or an independent consultant who can conduct monitoring activities and provide technical assistance.

-For labs using BSCs, a smoke pattern test using in-house or commercial testers may be regularly performed to assess for good airflow before use.
+For labs using BSC, a smoke pattern test using in-house or commercial testers may be regularly performed to assess for good airflow before use.
 Anemometers may be used to check for air velocity.
 BSC certification provided by a service professional must be secured before use and continually re-certified once a year.

-Before performing any laboratory test, the provision of required training on biosafety to the laboratory workforce is vital, either as a focused training program or as part of the training curriculum for certain laboratory procedure.
-Laboratory managers, section heads and supervisors should receive biosafety training as well, including topics on risk management and biosafety program implementation.
-Effective supportive supervision of laboratory staff working in any facility is a key factor for sustained implementation of quality laboratory services.The integration of the monitoring of biosafety practices with monitoring of laboratory processes should proceed based on set criteria or standards.
+Before performing any laboratory test, the provision of required training on biosafety to the laboratory workforce is vital, either as a focused training program or as part of the training curriculum for certain laboratory procedures.
+Laboratory managers, section heads and supervisors should receive biosafety training as well, including topics on biorisk management and biosafety program implementation.
+Effective supportive supervision of laboratory staff working in any facility is a key factor for the sustained implementation of quality laboratory services.The integration of the monitoring of biosafety practices with monitoring of laboratory processes should proceed based on set criteria or standards.
 Certain indicators which indirectly assess the overall biosafety may include the presence of an updated procedure manual and work instructions, a list of trained staff with regular competency or proficiency tests, with regular quality control and maintenance of laboratory equipment.
 Regular medical consultation for staff can early detect the risk of infection.
 Moreover, the presence of laboratory signage such as a biohazard symbol to recommended sites of the facility, with a well-organized mechanism for disposal of wastes can significantly minimize the risk of accidents and incidents both inside and outside the laboratory.
 Laboratory accreditation and certification may also aid in ensuring that biosafety measures get implemented in accordance with the written guidelines.

 Biosafety guidelines are more likely to be poorly implemented in facilities because of:

 Results of testing procedures done for biosafety checks must be recorded, consolidated and interpreted regularly (i.e., daily, weekly, monthly, quarterly, or as applicable).
-The results may show a trend which may signal a need either for equipment maintenance, or replacement.
+The results may show a trend that may signal a need either for equipment maintenance, or replacement.
 Frequent incidents associated with a particular process may demonstrate a need to have a review and modification of the procedure.
 Involved staff should willingly report accidents inside the laboratory.
-Laboratorian should not be afraid to report such events as these may become a future source of infection.
-Baseline data and critical findings encountered relative to implementing biosafety guidelines can improve existing practices and limit risks from all personnel.
+Laboratorian should not be reluctant to report such events as these may become a future source of infection.
+Baseline data and critical findings encountered relative to implementing biosafety guidelines can improve existing practices and limit biorisks from all personnel.

-Biosafety monitoring can be part of quality control measures and quality assurance program in the laboratory or any healthcare institution.
+Biosafety monitoring can be part of quality control measures and quality assurance programs in the laboratory or any healthcare institution.
 It must be an important component of competency tests for staff and must be an essential element of organizational plans and goals.

 Biosafety, as implemented in laboratories and related facilities, supports the aims and principles of infection control, as implemented in hospitals and clinics.
 Likewise, adherence to biosafety guidelines takes a collaborative approach from all professionals including non-laboratory healthcare personnel.
 Respirator fit testing, for example, can be carried out at regular intervals (i.e., once a year), in partnership with the infection control committee (ICC) or an infection control nurse of a hospital facility.
 Production laboratories may seek the advice of laboratory staff in the application of biosafety measures when handling certain infectious agents or products.
 Clinicians may work with laboratory professionals, nurses, pharmacists, sanitary officers, among others, in coming up with organizational strategies as part of the healthcare-associated infection program in hospitals and medical facilities.From its current scope, biosafety has expanded to research facilities such as in animal research.
 International conferences from various institutions still exist which concentrate on sharing of best practices and harmonization of biosafety guidelines at the regional, national and global scale.
 Biosafety has been an emerging concern for occupational health.
 Educational intervention on biosafety is highly essential so that staff can be fully equipped with the correct knowledge of biosafety principles and can be able to demonstrate or enhance proper biosafety skills for all healthcare workers.
-Therefore, the best practices for healthcare, research, and other institutions would always require a team commitment and cooperation to achieve a “safe and secure” workplace and community.
+Therefore, the best practices for healthcare, research, and other institutions would always require a team commitment and cooperation to achieve a biologically “safe and secure” workplace and community.